-Present students with a list of listening strategies that can be helpful when they take their Listening test (see below).
-Ask them to determine which one they find most useful.
-Allow for a brief discussion (e.g., in pairs) before revealing that there is no definitive correct answer, as all strategies can be beneficial.
-Next, encourage students to brainstorm additional strategies and share them with the class.
+Present students with a list of listening strategies that can prove helpful when they take their Listening test (see below).
+Ask them to decide on the most useful one.
+Allow brief discussion (e.g. in pairs) before revealing that there is no correct answer really and that all of them can prove useful.
+Then, ask students if they can come up with more and share them with the class.